 This can help identify OFIs (opportunities for improvements) to constantly align all value chains to customer-defined value.
 Visualizing and controlling business risk is the biggest need for any enterprise.
-It can maximize returns through ‘modelling the risk’ to push each value chain to its last bit of productivity without hampering its quality or integrity.
+It can maximize returns through ‘modeling the risk’ to push each value chain to its last bit of productivity without hampering its quality or integrity.
 This is what digital twin aspires to offer and, hence, will be a vital initiative for the 21st Century Enterprises.

 To embrace and utilize the different workflow transformations, it is essential for any company to understand the maturity of the digital twin causing these transformations.
 A light twin uses a small number of data sources and contains just enough data to create derivative data.
 The next level ‘clone’ is not data- or power-constrained.
 It can support prototyping.
 The ‘augmented’ twin contains a high level of information about the asset and environment.
 It cascades more intelligence into the twin with ML/DL algorithms and improvises its prediction by self-healing.

-Twins with varying degree of capabilities and functional maturity can be leveraged to predict the impact of changes in different workflows while adopting digitalization strategy and deciding important customizations of generic strategy.
+Twins with varying degrees of capabilities and functional maturity can be leveraged to predict the impact of changes in different workflows while adopting a digitalization strategy and deciding important customizations of generic strategy.
 All Industry 4.0 initiatives can be implemented well by seamlessly integrating them with process digital twins.
 For example, Augmented Reality apps can be implemented to monitor the changes in shop floor processes.
 When a problem is detected, the twin can be used to identify the corrective action flow that can be visualized on the lens.

 Direct Data Monetization is the Holy Grail among all growth drivers in 21st Century Enterprises.
 T2T offers a mechanism to package the product and process data in a meaningful way that one can share and charge with substantial validation of its value.
 There are business models and protocols evolving to monetize each data unit that is shared.
 So, in the future, if a power plant needs a transformer before it creates the plant, it will look for a supplier who can provide the best twin that suits its dimensional, functional, and operational requirements.
 They may even get manufactured locally, but they will pay for the best TWIN transformer!

-Products will offer finite experience to customers when commissioned.
+Products will offer a finite experience to customers when commissioned.
 At the same time, once deployed, they will tend to live much longer due to better predictive maintenance.
-Hence, both customer and manufacturer will have to leverage twins to constantly generate new value spins.
+Hence, both customers and manufacturers will have to leverage twins to constantly generate new value spins.
 Next-gen enterprises will have to embed digital twin labs as a core enterprise group that will innovate and maintain the inventory of live twins.
 Twins from various enterprises will work together to create a vibrant T2T economy.
 Digital twins and the federated T2T methodologies are thus the new set of vital IPs that will keep an enterprise on the competitive edge with a virtual factory to constantly harvest new experiences.

 In fact, I believe that twins will be reported as assets in an enterprise’s balance sheet, very soon!